friendica/red/doc/To-Do-Code.md

 * Create mobile clients for the top platforms - which involves extending the API so that we can do stuff far beyond the current crop of Twitter/Statusnet clients.
 Ditto for mobile themes.
 We can probably use something like the Friendica Android app as a base to start from.

-* Activity Stream generation for liking things, liking channels and other combinations.

 * Implement owned and exchangeable "things".

 * Family Account creation - using service classes (an account holder can create a certain number of sub-accounts which are all tied to their subscription - if the subscription lapses they all go away).